Co-Founder & CEO

 David started the South Jersey Tech Collective (a networking group comprising of local tech entrepreneurs and investors), and currently serves as an advisor to the Philadelphia Greenlight Fund, the Internet of Things Consortium, and Venture University.

-David lives in Cherry Hill, New Jersey with his wife and 2 boys.
+David lives in the New Jersey suburbs of Philadelphia with his wife and 2 boys.

 Michigan winning the national championship in the Rose Bowl on January 1, 1998.
 It was Michigan’s first national championship in 50 years.
 Sometimes great results take time!

 Favorite TV Show

 All game shows and in particular Jeopardy!
 David has a rare talent in creating and hosting game shows at our corporate retreats.
-During COVID-19, David created a weekly virtual trivia game show called 20 Second Trivia and helped raise money for the CDC Foundation.
-The only job he would consider quitting Touchdown for would be to host Jeopardy!
+During the beginning of COVID-19, David created a weekly virtual trivia game show called 20 Second Trivia and helped raise $20,000 for the CDC Foundation: Philly Inquirer: As trivia host, Cherry Hill man fulfills a childhood dream for charity

 Favorite Board Game